How to Deal with Difficult Situations during

 ‘I was worried about my diabetes getting worse and having a hypoglycemic attack while taking care of my baby, but the midwife referred me to talk to the diabetic nurse-consultant.
 They were able to help me adapt my diet and answer any other questions I had.’

 Advisors are available to help with these types of situations, but it can be tough to reach out for help or even admit that there are particular issues at play.
-That said, stress can take a toll on your baby’s development and growth, so it’s important to do what you can to ensure a safe birth despite any challenges you might be facing.
+That said, stress can take a toll on your baby’s and growth, so it’s important to do what you can to ensure a safe birth despite any challenges you might be facing.
 A checklist of topics to consider is included below.

 -Before baby arrives, make sure you have a list of relevant telephone numbers ready to call for support and help, just in case.